-You helped your child by paying for their college education and might’ve taken out Parent PLUS loans.
-As a Parent PLUS borrower, these loans are your responsibility, even if they went to your child’s education.
+You helped your child pay for their college education by taking out Parent PLUS Loans with the Department of Education.
+As a Parent PLUS borrower, these student loans are your responsibility, even if they went to your child’s education.

-Parent PLUS loans have limited repayment options.
-They don’t offer student loan forgiveness or income-driven repayment.
-At some point, you might want to make your loans more manageable.
-You can do that with Parent PLUS loan consolidation.
-Here’s what you should know first.
+Parent PLUS Loans have limited loan repayment plan options, and they don’t offer student loan forgiveness or income-driven repayment.
+So, at some point, you might want to make your loans more manageable.

 Parent PLUS loan consolidation through Uncle Sam

-The good news is you can consolidate your loans into a Direct Consolidation Loan.
-Even if you have no other loans to consolidate, you can unlock more benefits with a Direct Consolidation Loan.
-However, you can’t consolidate your Parent PLUS loans with other federal loans your child might have.
+The good news is you can consolidate your loans into a new Direct Consolidation Loan.
+Even if you have no other federal student loans to consolidate, you can unlock more benefits with a Direct Consolidation Loan.

-Using a Direct Consolidation Loan, your old loans are paid off.
-Then you’re left with a new loan, potentially with a longer repayment term and lower monthly payments.
-This is helpful if you’re looking to make your payments more manageable.
+Using a new Direct Consolidation Loan, your old student loans are paid off.
+Then you’re left with a new loan, potentially with a longer loan repayment term and lower monthly payments.
+This is helpful if you’re looking to make your monthly payments more manageable.

 Repayment benefits of a Direct Consolidation Loan

 Parent PLUS loans aren’t eligible for income-driven plans.
 So consolidating is one way to become eligible for one of the options.
-ICR offers the fewest benefits of all income-driven plans.
-But it does offer student loan forgiveness if there’s a balance at the end of the repayment period.
+ICR offers the fewest benefits of all IDR plans.
+But it does offer student loan forgiveness if there’s a balance at the end of the repayment plan period.

 Depending on your age, to get the most out of your consolidation and ICR, consider delaying your Social Security benefit claims.
 Sometimes Social Security is counted as income, so your monthly student loan payment is lower by holding off on claiming this benefit.

-Also, you can work toward getting Public Service Loan Forgiveness (PSLF) after Parent PLUS consolidation as well.
 In order to be eligible for PSLF, you must be on an IDR plan.
-Applying for a Direct Consolidation Loan can help you access additional repayment options that you might not have otherwise.
+Applying for a Direct Consolidation Loan can help you access additional repayment plan options that you might not have otherwise.

 Parent PLUS loan refinancing

 Although refinancing helps save money on interest, it’s also a permanent, irreversible move.
-Once your Parent PLUS loans are refinanced, you’ve given up federal protections like deferment, forbearance, and PSLF and ICR eligibility.
+Once your Parent PLUS loans are refinanced, you’ve given up federal student loan protections like deferment, forbearance, and Public Service Loan Forgiveness and ICR eligibility.